The Thermodynamic Efficiency in Static and Dynamic Black Holes: Thermodynamical properties of static black hole and heat engine

-In figure (2a), there are three different solutions for black hole horizon.
-These are identified as Branch-1 (Black), Branch-2 (Red) and Branch-3 (Green).
-For large P only Branch-1 (SBH) exists, while for low P Branch-3 (LBH) is the only solution.
-On the other hand in figure (2) Branch-2 indicates unstable phase thermodynamically.
-In figure (2b) we see that above a critical temperature, Branch-2 totally disappears and Branch-1 and 3 coalesce, therefore phase transition occur for $T<T_C$.\\ In phase transition, SBH reduces to LBH, if after that LBH again transfers to SBH , we can define classical cycle for black hole.
-As before we explained, the SBH absorbs amount of heat $Q_H$ along isothermal expansion and we know also it exists at high pressure .\\ Actually, an explicit expression for $C_P$ would suggest that we ought to have a new engine, involving two isobars and two isochores/adiabatas as figure (3).
+In figure (2a), there are three different solutions for static black hole horizon.
+These are identified by branch-1 (blue), branch-2 (green) and branch-3 (red).
+The small black hole (SBH) just exist for the large $P$, so we have branch-1.
+For the low $P$, we only have the large black hole (LBH) as branch-3.
+On the other hand , the branch-2 indicates thermodynamical unstable phase.
+Now we back to figure (2b) and see that the branch-2 is disappeared by the condition $(T>T_{c})$ and phase transition is happened for $T<T_C$.
+In phase transition, SBH reduces to LBH.
+If LBH transfers to SBH, we can define classical cycle for such black hole.
+The SBH absorbs heat $Q_H$ along isothermal expansion and exists at high pressure.
+Actually, an explicit expression $C_P$ lead us to have a new engine which include two isobars and two isochores/adiabatas as figure(3).
 The work done in this cycle is,